A Complete Guide on Getting Rid of Twitch Ads

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Powered by Amazon, Twitch is an interactive gaming platform that allows gamers to view and stream their online gaming for others to see.
-The platform hosts upwards of over two million users per week.[1]
+The platform hosts over two million users per week.[1]

-The majority of the content on Twitch focuses on online video gaming and esports-related competitions.
-However, as the streaming platform has increased in popularity, there are a growing number of Twitch streamers who also share live music, DIY, creative, and lifestyle types of content.
+The majority of Twitch content focuses on online video gaming and esports-related competitions.
+However, as the streaming platform has grown in popularity, a growing number of Twitch streamers also share live music, DIY, creative, and lifestyle content.

-This increase in Twitch’s popularity has also increased the opportunity for Amazon to generate revenue thanks to advertising.
-Although ads help generate revenue for the platform to be primarily free for users, it can be daunting to be inundated with ads constantly.
-Continue reading to learn how to reduce and remove the ads you see on Twitch through the platform itself and by using a VPN.
+This increase in Twitch’s popularity has also increased Amazon's opportunities to generate revenue through advertising.
+Although ads help generate revenue to keep the platform free for users, it can be daunting to be constantly inundated with them.
+Continue reading to learn how to reduce and remove the ads you see on Twitch through the platform itself or by using an ad blocker extension, VPN, or a VPN + ad blocker bundle.

 In this article